 Fanpage Karma has analyzed 2.5 million stories from February 2019 and presents the results in this study.
-The aim was to determine the average values for the most important key figures and thus to give social media managers a guideline for their own performance.
+The aim was to determine the average values for the most important key figures and thus offer social media managers a guideline for their own performance.
 For better comparison, all 500,000 profiles studied were divided into five size categories for analysis:

 - Tiny – up to 1,000 followers